 People who are outwardly arrogant are single-minded.
 In their mind, they think they’re already superior to others; but the reality is that inwardly they believe they’re inferior.
-The arrogance we see in others is often a cover up, of how we feel about ourselves, particularly when it comes to dealing with other people we see as superior.
+The arrogance we see in others is a cover up of how we feel about ourselves, particularly when it comes to dealing with other people, we see as superior.

-Confidence comes from being optimistic and positive, whereas arrogance is the result of a defence mechanism brought about years of unconscious thinking to prevent being criticised further, therefore we must be confident, not arrogant.
+Confidence comes from being optimistic and positive, whereas arrogance is the result of a defence mechanism brought about through years of unconscious thinking, to prevent being criticised further, therefore we must be confident; not arrogant.